tibonto/InterpretME/README.md

-# IntrepretME
+# InterpretME

-A unified schema for representing data integrated in the IntrepretME knowledge graph.
+A unified schema for representing data integrated in the InterpretME knowledge graph.